 It is a laid-back but adventurous backroad trail and road ride through southern Morocco’s mountains and deserts.

-Please re-read the red out loud to avoid disappointment.
+Please re-read the red above to avoid disappointment.

 However, you still need to be: